 We have even used the magnifying glasses outside to inspect different things.

 Children have even used them during reading periods, just for fun to find specific words or look for sight words in a text.
 There’s something about having the magnifying glass that just makes it more fun!
+For a fun example of when I used the glasses in my classroom, check out this STEM project for kids.

 Teacher Supplies #9 Felt Boards

 When I was teaching kindergarten I made a huge felt board to use in my classroom.
 Since our kindergarten program is play based children loved playing and creating with the different felt characters and pieces.
+For steps on how to make a felt board, check here.

 I used the felt board again in older grades, but with a focus.
 The felt shapes would be specific 2 shapes during our math units and the board makes a great center during art activities.